 The Athlete Agreements that are signed by each Australian Fencing Team (AFT) member indicates the events that the member is automatically nominated for.
 These automatic nominations have generally been the Asian Zone Championships and World Fencing Championships in the AFT member's AFT age category i.e. Open AFT members are automatically nominated to Open Asian Zone Championships, and Open World Fencing Championships, for their AFT weapon category.

 It is recognised that some AFT members may be eligible for additional age based events that are not the categories that they are members of the AFT, in these situations, the AFT member will need to nominate for these additional events if they wish to be considered for selection.
 AFS members also need to nominate for events.

 AFT Training Camps are for all members of the AFT and AFS and by invitation only for non-AFT / non-AFS members.
 Non-AFT and non-AFS members can be invited in two ways.
-The National Weapon Coaches may invite non-AFT and non-AFS members whom they consider would benefit from attending the camp, and the host state can invite a number of fencers whom they think would benefit from attending the camp.
-AFT members do not pay fees to attend AFT camps as the cost of the AFT camps is included in their AFT quarterly fees.
+The National Weapon Coaches may invite non-AFT and non-AFS members whom they consider would benefit from attending the camp.
+AFT and AFS members do not pay fees to attend AFT camps as the cost of the AFT camps is included in their quarterly fees.
 Non-AFT members invited to attend by the National Weapon Coaches are charged an attendance fee by the AFF.
-Non-AFT members who are invited by the host state are charged a fee by the host state that is set by the host state.
-If you are a non-AFT member and you would like to attend a camp you should speak to the relevant National Weapons Coach or the host state and express your interest.
-Applications to attend the camp (non-AFT and non-AFS members) are accepted on the portal - http://portal.fencing.org.au
+Where an AFT is a residential camp, all attendees will be charged for accommodation.
+If you are a non-AFT member and you would like to attend a camp you should speak to the relevant National Weapons Coach and express your interest.